 Provincial and local general elections are scheduled for specific dates every four years, but unscheduled events can happen unexpectedly.
 The need to respond quickly means that Elections BC must maintain a state of constant readiness.
 Provincial general elections involve months of work, complex logistics and over 23,000 temporary staff.

 Elections BC is responsible for administering campaign financing and advertising laws for provincial and local elections, including:

-Elections BC is responsible for maintaining the provincial voters list, which includes the names and addresses of the registered voters in each electoral district.
+Elections BC is responsible for maintaining the Provincial Voters List, which includes the names and addresses of the registered voters in each electoral district.
 The voters list is used to make sure that only eligible voters vote in an election and that they only vote once.

 Under the Election Act, Elections BC must hold enumerations to maintain the accuracy of the list.
 An enumeration is a registration event directed to all eligible voters or specific groups of voters in one or more electoral districts.

 Elections BC is also responsible for regulating access to the voters list.
 Members of the Legislative Assembly (MLAs) and registered political parties are allowed a copy of the list, as are recall proponents.
-The list is made available to municipal and federal election administrators and is used to produce jury selection lists.
+The list is made available to local and federal election administrators and is used to produce jury selection lists.

 Elections BC maintains a range of high quality electoral data and information, including a geospatial database of B.C.’s electoral boundaries, road network and address data.
-It provides support to the boundary redistribution process and produces a variety of products necessary to administer electoral events, such as copies of the provincial voters list, electoral maps and the Location Index.
+It provides support to the boundary redistribution process and produces a variety of products necessary to administer electoral events, such as copies of the provincial voters list, electoral maps and the Location Index (PDF).

 Some of Elections BC’s ongoing activities include: